A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: Probabilistic Steady-State Analyses

+Conversely, the cumulant PLF method replaces the moments of a probability distribution with the cumulants.
+Cumulant methods use a linear relationship between input and output sensitivities combined with arithmetic operations to compute the cumulants and moments of the output probability distributions \cite{Zhang-2004, Fan-2012}.
+Cumulant PLF methods use expansions to obtain PDFs of output RVs.
+Cumulant methods perform better than convolution methods.
+Disadvantages of cumulant methods are that they are less accurate when correlations are considered \cite{Prusty-2017} and accuracy suffers when the order of the cumulants is truncated \cite{Fan-2012, Aien-2016}.

+Approximation techniques use the statistics of the inputs of a probability distribution to assess critical locations of interest to execute deterministic power flows and then estimate the output distribution variables’ statistics.
+The most well-known techniques are point estimate methods (PEM) which use the first several central moments of input random variable distributions to identify sample concentrations for all random variables.
+Concentrations are pairs that consist of a (1) random variable sample location where a deterministic power flow is run and (2) a weight to measure the impact of the power flow evaluation at the location on the behavior of output variables \cite{Su-2005, Morales-2007, Morales-2010, Che-2020}.

+Approximation methods are considered quick, but they cannot develop accurate estimates for higher-order statistics beyond the mean, are less accurate as the coefficient of variation increases, and are less successful when the input distribution is highly asymmetrical \cite{Ramadhani-2020, Prusty-2017, Zhou-2019, Che-2020}.
+Approximation methods are some of the most used in literature \cite{Che-2020, Wu-2015, Mohammadi-2013, Morales-2010, Morales-2007, Su-2005}; however, almost none of the works in the literature apply approximation methods to realistic networks, so their efficacy is unclear.

-Other methods exist to perform probabilistic steady-state analyses.
-One such method is worst-case analysis.
-A worst-case analysis identifies the components in a circuit that are critical to circuit performance.
+Tangential to power grids, methods exist in the circuit simulation domain to perform probabilistic steady-state analyses.
+An approximation method in the circuit simulation domain is statistical worst-case analysis.
+A statistical worst-case analysis predicts the limits of circuit performance and identifies the components in a circuit that are critical to circuit performance \cite{Director-1994, Dharchoudhury-1995, Sengupta-2005, Orshansky-2008}.

-To illustrate the concept of worst-case analyses, consider the resistive voltage divider circuit in Fig. \ref{fig:wc-example} \cite{Orshansky-2008}.
+To illustrate the concept of worst-case analysis, consider the resistive voltage divider circuit in Fig. \ref{fig:wc-example} \cite{Orshansky-2008}.
 We assume that our parameters, the discrete resistors $R_{1}$ and $R_{2}$, have a tolerance associated with them that represents an upper and lower bound for the resistance (e.g., $\pm 5\%$).
 We can model these resistors as random variables that result in the parameter space in Fig. \ref{fig:wc-example} \cite{Orshansky-2008} when placed together.
-For this simple circuit, one possible performance measure is the output voltage, $V_{out}$.
-A worst-case analysis would seek to identify the resistance values that result in $V_{out}$ reaching an extreme.
-In this case, there are two possible worst-case $V_{out}$. $V_{out}$ is greatest ($V^{UB}_{out,WC}$) when $R_{2}$ is at its maximum resistance and $R_{1}$ is at its minimum and $V_{out}$ is smallest ($V^{LB}_{out,WC}$) when $R_{1}$ is at its maximum resistance and $R_{2}$ is at its minimum.
+For this simple circuit, one possible performance measure is the output voltage, $V_{\outsc}$.